MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Through it's **Configure Data** process, Customer 360 enables you, the user, to consolidate data around your customers from all of your sources.
-At the same time, Customer 360 goes beyond that and put at your fingertips additional ML-produced knowledge about your customers that comes from propriatery data.
+Through it's **Configure Data** process, Customer Insights enables you, the user, to consolidate data around your customers from all of your sources.
+At the same time, Customer Insights goes beyond that and put at your fingertips additional ML-produced knowledge about your customers that comes from propriatery data.
 This section covers the **Enrich Profiles** screen that can be used to **unlock data on the affinity of your customers to hundreds of brands and dozens of interest-categories** (which might be *Home Appliances*, *Shoes* or *Financial loans* as an example).

 Note: The *Enrich Profiles* screen can be accessed both through the app left-side menu and from the *Configure Data* screen as shown: